CurtisHumphrey/redux-firebase/src/special_payload_values.md

 dispatch(firebase_actions.push(
   {
     id: '__KEY__', // this works
-    key: special_values.KEY, // so does this
+    key: SPECIAL_VALUES.KEY, // so does this
     name: 'curtis',
   },
   {